 A parent passes down a mutated gene that leads to a missing or malfunctioning LDL receptor.
 This means that the body cannot clear LDL from the bloodstream, which can result in dangerous levels of LDL in the blood.

-Some ethnic groups, such as French Canadians, Christian Lebanese, and specific populations from South Africa, including Afrikaners, Ashkenazi Jews, and Asian Indians, have a higher risk of familial hyperlipidemia.
+Some ethnic groups, such as French Canadians, Christian Lebanese, and specific populations from South Africa, including Afrikaners, Ashkenazi Jews, and Asian Indians, have a

 There are several types of hyperlipidemia that have different effects on the body.
 Doctors categorize them by the different types of fat they involve and how each type impacts the body.